masteredward/xavier/README.md

 ## Docker usage guidelines (important!)

 When using Docker to deploy containers on the host machine, be aware that Xavier container *is not the host machine*!
 You always have to look at the paths from the host perspective.
-For example, you're developing an [NodeJS](https://nodejs.org) app using it's [oficial Docker image](https://hub.docker.com/_/node) and you want to bind mount the folder `~/nodeapp` in Xavier container to the NodeJS container folder `/app`.
+For example, if you're developing an [NodeJS](https://nodejs.org) app using it's [oficial Docker image](https://hub.docker.com/_/node) and you want to bind mount the folder `~/nodeapp` on Xavier container to the NodeJS container folder `/app`.
 Normally, when using your computer directly, you can write a `docker-compose.yaml` like this:

 ```yaml
 # This will not work!